Refinement + Evolution = Revolution! Huh?!!

 (and no, the irony is not lost on me, being Air Force)

 Case in point, my rebrand after my failed attempt to self-proclaim as a full-stack storyteller.
-I thought I was so brilliant trying to tie in the act of writing to software development.
-After a while, I ran out of ideas on how to compare the two.
+I thought I was so brilliant trying to tie the act of writing to software development.
+After a while, I ran out of ideas to compare the two.
 What I did get from that exercise in futility was the start of a set of rules I could cultivate in the future.

 All put together, I complete the equation and achieve-